Amazon.com, Inc. (AMZN) -- Bi-Monthly Update - Steven Bauer

 Forecast & Opinion from my Study / Analytics:

-Amazon.com, Inc. and other Internet Sector Companies are tracking well.
+Amazon.com, Inc. and other Internet Companies are tracking well.
 Although (AMZN) is in a strong Rally it is always an excellent contributor to my Analytics.
-My Forecasts have been "on the button" even with the 20% Pull-Back of late 2011.
-Re-Buying after that was easy.

 If you own or are considering owning Internet Commerce Companies, the securities require "Selectivity" (see below).
-Amazon.com, Inc. is currently strong Technically but I have reservations about my Fundamental Valuations, therefore I have placed it on an Initial (very light) Bearish Forecast - "Warning."
-This is because I am a very cautious Asset Manager.
+Amazon.com, Inc. is currently strong Technically but I have reservations about my Fundamental Valuations, therefore I have placed it on an Initial Bearish Forecast - "Warning."

 Technically, my Indicators are clearly breaking down.
-A re-bound rally is in force - - the strength of which will tell me when I will advise Clients to "Take Profits - and - move to Holding-Cash."
-I spend time looking back at the price movement and compare them with my Fundamental Valuation notes.
-The recent highs of $316. were followed by a pull-back and now a rally to $312.
-This could be called "Topping."
+A re-bound rally is in the making - - the strength of which will be very important as to when I will advise Clients to "Take Profits - and - move to Holding-Cash."

 I will personally and promptly reply to any serious investor's inquiry as to my very cautious position for (AMZN) !